aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

-The `match` expression.
-This looks at they possible constructors of `AwsKmsIdentifier`
+This `match` expression looks at the possible constructors of `AwsKmsIdentifier`
 and creates a branch for each one.
 If say `AwsKmsArnIdentifier` had more arguments,
 then we would be required to list them all.
-These arguments the bind variables that are in scope
+The arguments bind variables that are in scope
 in that `case` branch.

 ## Step 20

 Wait!
-Run `make duvet_report`.
+Run `make duvet_report` and notice the command still fails.
+Click "Compliance Coverage Report" in the header bar of the report
+to navigate back to the top.

 We are missing some proof.
 Section 2.9.